Pan Celtic Festival: Festival hosts

 The festivals, since 1971, have been held in various towns and cities in Ireland.
 Below is a list of the host cities and their respective years of hosting.
 The 2001 festival was cancelled due to the foot-and-mouth outbreak.
 As is shown below, County Kerry have hosted the festival twenty-nine times since 1971, with the most recent the 2011 Festival, in the town of Dingle, who first hosted the event in 2010.
 County Clare have only hosted once in 1997.

 List of winners

 By festival

 The table below lists all of the annual Pan Celtic Festival winners since its inaugural event in 1971.

 By Celtic nation

 The table below lists all of the Pan Celtic Festival winners by Celtic Nations, since its inaugural event in 1971.
-Wales is the most successful nation to date, with fifteen wins; with Ireland coming in second with eleven wins.
+Wales is the most successful nation to date, with seventeen wins; Ireland coming in second with twelve wins.
 The Isle of Man achieved their one and only win to date in 2014.